 This list will be added to as time allows.

-First, of course, are Cinema’s infamous “Unholy Trinity” of Rosemary’s Baby, The Exorcist and The Omen.
+First, are Cinema’s infamous “Unholy Trinity” of Rosemary’s Baby, The Exorcist and The Omen.

-Each of these three films have aged extremely well, are smooth but robust in taste, and have their own distinct flavor and bouquet.
+Satanic Cinema Sommelier: Each of these three films have aged extremely well, though it must be remembered that they are children of their times.
+They are smooth but robust in taste, and each has it’s own distinct flavor and bouquet.
 Each one was a smash hit at it’s time of release and have spawned any number of imitations, sequels, remakes, spin-offs and wannabes.

 The seventies and eighties were arguably the best time for these films.
 However, none before or since, has had as visceral an impact as The Exorcist.